UNITED STATES EMBASSY THE HAGUE, THE NETHERLANDS

 U.S. citizens in the Netherlands are reminded, in general, that if at any time you feel threatened or in danger, please call the Dutch authorities immediately by dialing 1-1-2 for emergency service response from Dutch police, rescue, and fire departments.

-Regularly monitor the State Department's website, where you can find current Travel Warnings, Travel Alerts, and the Worldwide Caution.
+We also recommend you regularly monitor the State Department's website, where you can find current Travel Warnings, Travel Alerts, and the Worldwide Caution.
 You can also read the Country Specific Information for the Netherlands.
-For additional information, refer to "A Safe Trip Abroad" on the State Department's website.
+For additional information, refer to "The Traveler's Checklist" on the State Department's website.

 Contact the embassy or consulate for up-to-date information on travel restrictions.
 You can also call 1-888-407-4747 toll-free in the United States and Canada or 1-202-501-4444 from other countries.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).
-Follow us on Twitter and Facebook and download our free Smart Traveler iPhone App, to have travel information at your fingertips.
+Follow us on Twitter and Facebook.

 The U.S. Consulate General in Amsterdam is located at Museumplein 19, 1071 DJ, Amsterdam and is open from 8 AM to 4:30 PM (Monday-Friday).
 If you are a U.S. citizen in need of urgent assistance, the emergency number for the Consulate is (31) (0)70-310 2209.